dekkerlab/speckle_RNA_dynamics_paper/README.md

 ## Data availability

 - **Sequencing data (LC-Hi-C, DpnII-seq, SLAM-seq):** GEO accession *tbd*.
-- Instruction to download test coolers are found in the **LCHiC** directory
+- Instruction to download test coolers and DpnII-seq data are found in the **LCHiC** directory
 - Instruction to download Fragment Analyzer data are found in the **FA_traces** directory

 ## Citation